2026 - Affordable Housing: Enhancement Projects / Production

 HUD-Subsidized Housing

 HUD-subsidized housing is affordable housing that is owned and managed by nonprofit or for-profit developers and monitored by HUD.
-Some HUD-subsidized buildings also have an MOHCD capital subsidy, but the affordability restrictions of exclusively HUD-subsidized units expire when the HUD contract expires, and rents may be converted to market rate rents.
+Some HUD-subsidized buildings also have a MOHCD capital subsidy, but the affordability restrictions of exclusively HUD-subsidized units expire when the HUD contract expires, and rents may be converted to market rate rents.
 Projects that have opted out of HUD contracts, or have year-to-year or soon-to-expire contracts, are at high risk for loss of affordability.
 About 1,400 units of HUD subsidized housing fall into this high-risk category over the next 10 years.
-The City would need an estimated $127 million to engage private owners in preservation deals to ensure permanent or long-term affordability for existing HUD-subsidized housing.
+The City would need an estimated $133 million to engage private owners in preservation deals to ensure permanent or long-term affordability for existing HUD-subsidized housing.

 SFHA – San Francisco Housing Authority